CASE STUDY: ROSCOE

 I live and work just outside Boulder, Colorado.
 We are blessed with 43 thousand acres of open space surrounding our city, much of it accessible for hiking and trail riding.
 I spent years on this land assisting Colorado law enforcement agencies as a certified canine search and rescue dog handler for missions in this area and around the state.
 In addition to lost hikers, our expanse of Colorado wilderness gives dogs here more than ample opportunity to harass horses, prairie dogs, deer, elk, and cattle grazing on these public lands.
 This is strictly forbidden and has kept me very much in demand as a dog trainer.

 Through years of experience working with more than a thousand dogs, I have found that the most effective way to reach a dog that has shifted into prey drive is by using a remote collar.
 Remote collars, also called electronic or e-collars, use an electronic stimulation to communicate with the animal.
-Often this is the only method that will snap a dog out of a prey driven event once he has gone into full-on chase mode.
-It allows the handler to get the dog’s attention just long enough so that he stops momentarily as if to say, “Are you talking to me?”
-During this moment, you can redirect the dog to a more appropriate behavior such as coming to you.
+Often this is the only method that will snap a dog out of a prey driven when he starts to chase other animals.

-Before ever using an e-collar to correct a specific behavior, it is important to introduce the collar to the dog and teach him the language of the collar.
+Before ever using an e-collar to correct a specific behavior, it’s important to introduce the collar to the dog and teach him the language of the collar.
 By this I mean we introduce the collar to the dog at the lowest possible level at which he feels the stimulation.
 The e-collar feels much like a vibration or a hum.
 I will begin hitting the button on the e-collar at the same time I issue a command to the dog.
 In this way, he learns the collar is an extension of my voice.
 He should not be upset by this process.
 If he is, you have increased the level on the collar too high.

-During this introduction phase, I will review all of the dog’s basic commands.
-When working on the come command specifically, it is important to think of the e-collar as a way of putting pressure on the dog from a distance.
+During this introduction phase, we review all of the dog’s basic commands.
+When working on the come command specifically, it’s important to think of the e-collar as a way of putting pressure on the dog from a distance.
 With your dog on a long leash, lunge line or retractable leash, call him to come to you and hit the button on the e-collar simultaneously.
-As soon as he moves in your direction, come off the button and praise the dog.
+As soon as he moves in your direction, release the button and praise the dog.
 You are removing the pressure the moment the dog makes the right choice.
-Away from you = pressure.
-Towards you = release.

-At first, the dog may not understand what you are asking.
-This is where your long leash comes into play.
+At first, the dog may not understand what you are asking, and this is where your long leash comes into play.
 You will use it to coach the dog into the right behavior.
 If he does not come the first time you call, command him to come a second time but continue hitting the button on the e-collar until he begins to move in your direction.
 Use your long leash to gently draw the dog into you.
 As soon as he takes one step in your direction, even if it was because you are pulling him your way, come off the e-collar button and praise your dog lavishly.
 You may even want to reward come with a food treat or play with a favorite toy.

 Repeat this until your dog begins to understand that coming towards you is a good deal, but refusing or pulling away is a bad deal because it keeps the pressure on.
 I will usually spend a couple of weeks improving the dog’s foundation skills and gaining off-leash control before setting him up with a prey-drive trigger.

-Now that the dog understands the language of the e-collar and is clear what each command means, I will move onto his chasing issue.
+Now that the dog understands the language of the e-collar and is clear what each command means, we will move onto his chasing issue.
 Keep in mind, as the dog’s arousal level increases, you will need to increase the level on the e-collar.
 Using a muzzle and leash during these initial interactions will help to keep the other animals safe.

 Redirecting Roscoe